This website provides information on LSEG Guidance Reports (GR) data and research.

 Mayew, W. J., Pinto, J., & Wu, X. (2026).
 "On the Usefulness of Guidance Reports."

-Review of Accounting Studies, Accepted
+Review of Accounting Studies, forthcoming.

 Available at SSRN: link